jasonbender-c3x/Catpilot/replit.md

-# CatPilot - The Pond Web Interface
+# CatPilot - The Pound Web Interface 🐱

 ## Project Overview

 **CatPilot** is a fully open-sourced fork of openpilot, featuring clear and concise commits and serving as a resource for the openpilot developer community.
-This Replit project showcases **The Pond**, CatPilot's lightweight web-based interface for managing comma devices.
+This Replit project showcases **The Pound**, CatPilot's lightweight web-based interface for managing comma devices.

-**Important Note**: This is a **demo version** of The Pond running in the Replit environment.
+**Important Note**: This is a **demo version** of The Pound running in the Replit environment.
 Full functionality requires actual comma.ai hardware (comma 3/3X device).
 The demo version provides a preview of the user interface and basic API structure.

 ### What is openpilot?